Internet-Draft DAP Extensions July 2025

 Late task binding might be useful when reports are collected by an intermediary.
 The client that generates the report in this case might be unaware of how the report will ultimately be aggregated.
 This allows the intermediary to defer the creation of a task until it has determined the necessary parameters for the task.

-Enforcing anti-replay for a report that is not bound to a specific task is challenging.
-An aggregator cannot constrain its search for duplicate reports to those that were submitted to the task.
-This could greatly increase the cost of meeting anti-replay requirements.
-The intent with this extension is that additional constraints, such as one or more of the scoping extensions (see Section 4), will be used to make it more feasible for an aggregator to comply with anti-replay requirements.
+This could increase the cost of meeting anti-replay requirements.
+The intent with this extension is that additional constraints, such as one or more of the scoping extensions (see Section 5), will be used to make it more feasible for an aggregator to comply with anti-replay requirements.

 The DAP report extensions in this section might be used to either constrain the use of reports for tasks that are configured with matching values or group reports for the purposes of detecting duplicates.